Push notifications

 </CodeGroup>

-# Deep linking with rest\_path
+## Deep link with rest\_path

 Direct users to specific pages in your app when they tap a notification using the `rest_path` parameter.